michaelfester/docs/docs/reference/components/audio-component.md

 The Audio Component is only available in Glide [Apps](/docs/introduction-to-apps), not Glide [Pages](/docs/introduction-to-pages).
 {% /callout %}

-Whether it’s meeting notes, podcast episodes, or music — the audio component is a simple way of triggering and playing audio files in your App.
+Whether it's meeting notes, podcast episodes, or music — the audio component is a simple way of triggering and playing audio files in your App.

 {% figure src="/docs/reference/components/audio-component/image%20(2).png" caption="Use case of the Audio Component in a podcast app" /%}